Shaping Ag Data by Showing Up When Cool Things Happen

 The USDA, 2002 Census of Agriculture used the annually collected farm data to strengthen the data published in the Census of Agriculture, mostly to fill in gaps in the collection of data purely from the Census process.
 The 1997 Census data is published in both the original Commerce Department methodology and also the newer USDA data methodology.

 The 2022 Census had a response rate of 61 percent.
 While that is more than half, it has historically been much higher.
-The Census methodology is published with every census and is highly transparent.
+Census methodology is published with every census and is highly transparent.
 I believe the quality of the 2022 is the highest possible.
 NASS employees take great pride in delivery the best reflection of farm data while protecting the data providers (farmers and farm families).

-It was a privilege to be part of something providing support for the best data collectors in the federal government.
 The professionals at USDA, NASS are the best.
 Great job everyone.
 I am glad to have been part of making farm data the best.